 Timber Resin Repairs

-Timber resin repair is a highly effective solution for the replacement of decayed ends or mid-sections of timber beams, frame or joists which have decayed due to rot or timber infestation and so have become weak and structurally unsound.
+Timber resin repair is a method of structural repair used to replace decayed ends or mid-sections of timber beams, frame or joists which have decayed due to a rot or timber infestation.

 The process involves removing the decayed section of timbers and then slots and/or holes drilled in both the new and existing timber to receive reinforcing bars.
 The bars are placed in the slots, and resin is poured or injected to surround the reinforcement bars which then hardens to bond together the sections of timber.